-Our lambs are born mid-April to mid-May, in mild enough weather to be kind to the moms, lambs and farmers.
+Our lambs are born out on pasture in mid-May, in mild enough weather to be kind to the moms, lambs and farmers.
 The fresh spring grass is coming up all around them!

 The sheep are moved in a rotational grazing system through paddocks in the pastures, guarded by pairs of llamas.
 They let you know when they are ready to move to a new section with more grass … such a racket!